Sohag Gazi: International career

-An off spinner in Bangladesh cricket is a rarity, but a cricketer turning up from Patuakhali, one of the southernmost districts of Barisal, has made a mark with that brand of bowling.
-Sohag Gazi is the rare specialist offspinner who grew up right by the Bay of Bengal, and has travelled the length and breadth of the country to be recognised as one of the promising slow bowlers in Bangladesh.
-His run-up is short, even by spinners' standards, but his bowling action itself is a whir, followed by a tight follow-through.
+Sohag Gazi is a specialist offspinner who grew up by the Bay of Bengal, and became a slow bowler in Bangladesh.
+His run-up is shorter than average, but his bowling action itself is fast, followed by a tight follow-through.

 The call-up to the National Cricket Academy and the Bangladesh A team followed.
 He did well in the West Indies for the A team and against other second-string sides but he faced a few dark months in 2012 when an umpire at the Shafi Darashah tournament in Bangalore reported him for a kink in his elbow while bowling the quicker delivery.
 He went through the usual checks before being given the green signal to play first-class cricket in the 2012–13 season, one which he started off with nine wickets.
 A seven-wicket haul in the second innings included a hat-trick, and spectacularly, Sohag slammed a hundred in the same game, becoming only the thirteenth cricketer of all time to score a century and take a hat-trick in a first-class match.

 He was soon picked up for the Bangladesh team for the first Test against West Indies in November 2012.

 Having been called up to play against the West Indies in November 2012, he bowled the first ball of the first test in Mirpur.
 The ball was hit for six by Chris Gayle, the first time this had been achieved in the history of the game, although he finished the innings having bowled 47 overs with figures of three for 145.

 His spell of 4 for 29 against West Indies at Khulna was nominated to be one of the best ODI bowling performance of the year by ESPNCricinfo.

 In the first Test against New Zealand in October 2013, Gazi scored his maiden test century, remaining unbeaten on 101 as Bangladesh hit 501 in reply to New Zealand's 469.
 He followed this up with a hat-trick in New Zealand's innings, dismissing Corey Anderson, BJ Watling and Doug Bracewell in consecutive deliveries to become the first person in history to score a century and take a hat-trick in the same Test match.
 He became the second Bangladeshi to take a Test hat-trick after Alok Kapali.

 ICC ban

-Bangladesh off-spinner Sohag Gazi has been suspended from bowling in international cricket with immediate effect after his action was found to violate the ICC's 15-degree limit.
-He was reported for a suspect action by ICC match officials in August, when on tour in the West Indies, and subsequent independent testing at an accredited facility revealed all of his deliveries were over the limit.
+In October 2014, Gazi was suspended from bowling in international cricket after his action was found to violate the ICC's 15-degree straightening limit.
+He had been reported for a suspect action by ICC match officials in August, when on tour in the West Indies, and subsequent independent testing revealed all of his deliveries were over the limit.
+Gazi corrected his action, and although he was cleared for international cricket in February 2015, he never regained selection for Bangladesh in any international format after playing a solitary T20I match against South Africa on his return.
+He continued to play domestically over the next decade.